-- 1) Convex isoquant

-- 2) Linear isoquant

-- 3) Input-output isoquant

-- 1) Convex Isoquants: This isoquant take the shape of curve sloping downward from left to right as shown in Fig. 7.1.
-The explanation for assumption of this shape has been given in next section.

-- 2) Linear Isoquant: In case of perfect substitutability of the factors of production, the isoquant will assume the shape of a straight line sloping downwards from left to right as shown in Fig. 7.2.
-In Fig. 7.2 it is shown that when quantity of labour is increased by RS, the quantity of capital can be reduced by JK to produce a constant output level, i.e., 50 units of X. Likewise, on increasing the quantity of labour by ST, it is possible to reduce the quantity of capital by KL, and on increasing the quantity of labour by TU, quantity of capital can be reduced by LM for producing 50 units of X. Since in respect of labour RS = ST = TU and in respect of capital JK = KL = LM, it is clear that a constant quantity of labour substitutes a constant quantity of capital.
+Linear Isoquant: In case of perfect substitutability of the factors of production, the isoquant will assume the shape of a straight line sloping downwards from left to right as in Fig. 8.2.
+In Fig. 8.2 it is shown that when quantity of labour is increased by RS, the quantity of capital can be reduced by JK to produce a constant output level, i.e., 50 units of X. Likewise, on increasing the quantity of labour by ST, it is possible to reduce the quantity of capital by KL, and on increasing the quantity of labour by TU, quantity of capital can be reduced by LM for producing 50 units of X. Since in respect of labour RS = ST = TU and in respect of capital JK = KL = LM, it is clear that a constant quantity of labour substitutes a constant quantity of capital.
 It implies that a given commodity can be produced by using only labour or only capital or by infinite combinations of labour and capital.
 In the real world of production, this seldom happens.
 Therefore, a linear downward sloping isoquant can be taken only as an exception.

-Fig. 7.2: In the case of perfect substitutability of factors of production, the isoquant becomes a straight line and is, therefore, known as linear isoquant

-3) Input-Output Isoquant: When factors of production are not substitutes but complementary, technical coefficients are fixed.
-This means that optimum output is obtained only when the factors of production are used in a fixed proportion.
-In this situation if a producer uses one factor of production in excess of what is required by fixed proportion, there will be no increase in output.
-In the case of complementarily of factors of production, the shape of the isoquant is right angled or like the letter 'L' as shown in Fig. 7.3.
+Fig. 8.2: In the case of perfect substitutability of factors of production, the isoquant becomes a straight line and is, therefore, known as linear isoquant production in excess of what is required by fixed proportion, there will be no increase in output.
+In the case of complementarily of factors of production, the shape of the isoquant is right angled or like the letter 'L' as shown in Fig. 8 .3.
 As would be clear from the figure, the isoquant is formed by two straight lines, one vertical and the other horizontal, and these two lines are perpendicular to each other.
 The common point of these lines is convex to the origin.